4t0m15/shmup/README.md

 A shoot 'em up game built in Rust using ggez.

+## Linux FIX:
+Explanation:
+    The Alsa-sys crate uses pkg-config to find the system-installed ALSA development files and libasound2-dev is the development package that provides the alsa.pc file and necessary headers.

+    The crate libudev-sys needs to be installed since it depends on the libudev system library for input device detection (e.g., gamepads).
+The package systemd-devel (or equivalent) provides the required libudev.pc file and headers.

+    "Why are the commands different?"
+    You are downloading the same thing, but the package names vary between distros.

+Debian Based (Ubuntu/Mint/PopOS)

+    sudo apt update

+    sudo apt install libasound2-dev pkg-config

+    sudo apt install libudev-dev

+Arch Based

+    sudo pacman -Syu

+    sudo pacman -S alsa-lib pkgconf

+    sudo pacman -S systemd

+Fedora/RHEL

+    sudo dnf update

+    sudo dnf install alsa-lib-devel pkgconf

+    sudo dnf install systemd-devel

+Tested on Fedora 42 with KDE 6.3.4 and kernel: 6.14.0-63.fc42.x86_64

+Please email me at arsenmartirosyan@protonmail.com if you have ANY issues, I am more than happy to be of assistance.

 ## Features

 - **Difficulty Selection**: Four difficulties: Goober, Standard, Ultra-Violence, Not when, how.